Arcotic-Solutions-Ltd/slash-a/README.md

 ## Privacy

-Slash A does not collect any personal data.
+Slash Engine does not collect any personal data.
 The only time the extension communicates with the server is when you are using the share feature, which can be disabled from the settings.

 All the data is stored locally in the browser storage.
 You can view the source code and verify it yourself.